awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

 With each Auto Scaling group, you can control when it adds instances \(referred to as *scaling out*\) or removes instances \(referred to as *scaling in*\) from your network architecture\.
 You can scale the size of your group manually by adjusting your desired capacity, or you can automate the process through the use of scheduled scaling or a scaling policy\.

-This topic describes the default termination policy as well as the options available to you to configure your own customized termination policies\.
+This topic describes the default termination policy and the options available to you to configure your own customized termination policies\.
 Using termination policies, you can control which instances you prefer to terminate first when a scale\-in event occurs\.

 It also describes how to enable instance scale\-in protection to prevent specific instances from being terminated during automatic scale in\.
 For instances in an Auto Scaling group, use Amazon EC2 Auto Scaling features to protect an instance when a scale\-in event occurs\.
 If you want to protect your instance from being accidentally terminated, use Amazon EC2 termination protection\.